-Chapter two: Which School Districts Fell Short?
+Which School Districts Fell Short?:

 Kindergarten vaccination rates are enforced at the school district level.
 While the state Department of Health tracks school-reported immunization data, officials say their data alone cannot pinpoint how accurate the risk is.
 Still, the kindergarten rates are important because they provide public health officials with the first insight into the possibility of an outbreak in a community.

 "We know that pockets of un-immunized children – that could be in a classroom or that could be in a neighborhood – are really the highest risk for spread to others in that area," said Duchin, the King County public health officer.
 "It could be families, community, neighbors, even co-workers of parents when parents become infected."